deltaswapio/deltaswap/node/pkg/watchers/near/README.md

 * *BlockPoll*: Polls the NEAR RPC API for finalized blocks and generates transactionProcessingJobs for every single transaction
 * *ChunkFetcher*: Fetches chunks for each block in parallel
 * *TxProcessor*: Processes `transactionProcessingJob`, going through all receipt outcomes, searching for Wormhole messages, and checking that they have been finalized.
 If there are Wormhole messages in any receipts from this transaction but those receipts are not in finalized blocks, the `transactionProcessingJob` will be put in the back of the queue.
 * *ObsvReqProcessor*: Process observation requests.
-An observation request is a way of kindly asking the Guardian to go back in time and look at a particular transaction and try to identify wormhole events in it.
-Observation requests are received from other Guardians or injected through the admin API.
+An observation request is a way of kindly asking the Phylax to go back in time and look at a particular transaction and try to identify wormhole events in it.
+Observation requests are received from other Phylaxs or injected through the admin API.
 Eventhough they are signed, they should not be trusted.

 * chunkProcessingQueue gets new chunk hashes.